shakenfist/shakenfist/docs/community.md

 We try to track supporters here.
 Our apologies if we've missed someone, let us know and we'll fix it.

 * [Michael Still](https://www.madebymikal.com) and Andrew McCallum have contributed significant personal time to the project.
+* [Aptira](https://www.aptira.com) has donated developer time, as well as provided invaluable feedback from the largest real world deployments that we've had so far.
-* [FifthDomain](https://www.fifthdomain.com.au) has donated significant developer time as well.
+* [FifthDomain](https://www.fifthdomain.com.au) has also donated developer time.
 * [Shaken Fist was a recipient of a 2020 Icculus micro grant](https://icculus.org/microgrant2020/).